 No Legal Reason

-If after going through the above legal reasons, you have no legal reason to break your lease, Plan "B" is to minimize your losses.
+If after going through the above legal reasons, you have no legal reason, you need to "break" your lease.
+It's not a legal term, but it distinguishes this situation where you have no legal right to do so from the above situations, where you lawfully terminate your lease.
+In this case, your primary goal is to minimize your losses.
 Civil Code 1951.2 says that if you leave, you owe the rent for the rest of the lease term MINUS what YOU can prove the landlord COULD HAVE AVOIDED LOSING.
 The landlord also has a common law duty to minimize his losses ["mitigate damages"].
 Therefore, you minimize YOUR losses partly by trying to minimize the LANDLORD'S losses, and partly protecting your interest in the Security Deposit which the landlord intend to apply.
 If you do this right, the landlord could end up owing YOU money.

 Making the Landlord Want you to go